-- Potential advisor(s) (up to 3 program core faculty members) whom they would like to work with.
+- Potential research advisor(s)* (you may select up to 3 program core faculty members) whom you would like to work with.

 The program employs a holistic approach in making admission decisions.
 That is, admission to the counseling psychology program is not determined by any single criterion or quantitative measure of achievement.
-Motivation, aptitude, individual and cultural self-awareness, potential contribution to the enrichment of the program and department's diversity, unique life experiences with other cultures, commitment to working with underrepresented populations, and interpersonal poise are all highly valued, as are skills in communication, research methods, and professional/scientific writing.
+Previous accomplishments, motivation, aptitude, self-awareness of personal/cultural biases and previleges, potential contribution to the enrichment of the program/department, unique life experiences with other cultures, commitment to working with underrepresented populations, and interpersonal poise are all highly valued, as are skills in communication, research methods, and professional/scientific writing.

 Online Application Submission